bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

   "%}

 1. Add the **Android Sign** Step AFTER the build Step in your deploy workflow.
-2. Make sure the **APK file path** input field displays the same output env var as the output of the build Step.
+2. Make sure the **APK file path** input field displays the same output env var as the output of the build Step you've been using.

    ![](/img/android-sign-aab-apk.jpg)